 Barrier

 Barrier is a mechanic very similar to Life, except it only lasts for a certain duration.
 When you take damage, it first depletes your Barrier and then the remainder goes into Life.
 When you have multiple Barriers their amount is added together, but the duration of each Barrier is tracked separately.
 When one of your Barriers expires, your total Barrier goes down.
-Your total Barrier cannot exceed your Base Life.
-So far we've found only 9 ways to gain Barrier:
+Your total Barrier cannot exceed your Maximum Life.
+Here are several methods, although not an exhaustive list, to gain Barrier:

 - Defensive Aspect of the Protector